i1lo/dotfiles/README.md

 - After tweaking settings via a GUI, re-export or copy the JSON back into this repo to keep Git history authoritative.
 - Re-run `oh-my-posh` after every theme change to ensure the schema version and palette fields validate.

-> [!SUCCESS]
-> With the repo synced and symlinked, provisioning a new machine becomes a matter of installing fonts, cloning these dotfiles, and launching the terminal—everything else snaps into place automatically.
+With the repo synced and symlinked, provisioning a new machine becomes a matter of installing fonts, cloning these dotfiles, and launching the terminal—everything else snaps into place automatically.